Chophouse Row

-Chophouse Row is a mixed-use development in Seattle, in the U.S. state of Washington.
+Chophouse Row is a mixed-use development on Seattle's Capitol Hill, in the U.S. state of Washington.

 The $16 million project houses approximately 15 businesses amidst apartments and office spaces.

 Chophouse Row opened in 2015.
 Previously, the space served as an automobile repair shop.

 Tenants

 By Tae operated art Chophouse Row from late 2018 or 2019 to 2021.
 The wine bar Light Sleeper opened in 2022.
 Other businesses have included: